 Being an island, Harris has no shortage of options for amazing boat trips.
 We are offering several trips to give you the chance to visit some of Harris' most remote corners and uninhabited islands.

-Loch Reasort including West Loch Tarbert and Scarp This full day tour will take you into the heart of the beautiful, remote area of North Harris.
+Scarp and Loch Reasort This full day tour will take you into the heart of the beautiful, remote area of North Harris.
 Some of the most gorgeous beaches that the island has to offer can be found here, as well as the remains of crofting villages and rarely seen views of the islands in the West Loch.
 Ther will be a chance to land on the characterful island of Scarp, famous for the ill-fated ‘Rocket Post’.

 We depart the pier at West Loch Tarbert, calling in to Bagh Stithcleit where the remains of a village can be seen right at the shoreline, with evidence of cultivation in the background.

 We then make our way out of the loch past Sodhaigh Mhor and Sodhaigh Bheag, Great and Little Soay, then take a short detour into Loch Leosabhaigh towards the imposing Amhuinnsuidhe Castle.
 Amhuinnsuidhe translates from Gaelic as ‘sitting on the river’ and this is certainly a highly appropriate name for the castle which was built as a salmon fishing and hunting lodge for the Earl of Dunmore in 1867.
 It is a superb example of Scottish Baronial architecture and has visitors from all over the world.

 The tour continues past Govig, Bedersaig and Hushinish, crofting townships which are ordinarily reached by a winding road with numerous hairpin bends.
 There is a perfect arc of golden sand at Hushinish which makes an idyllic setting for the small row of houses making up the village.